yii-meow/timelock-donation-chain/README.md

 ## Edit env file

-Put your contract address as in .env as REACT_APP_USER_AUTH_ADDRESS
+Put your contract address as REACT_APP_AUTH_MANAGER_ADDRESS, saved it as .env and place at root